gildani007/cicd-proof/README.md

 }
 ```

-For production environments, we recommend using remote state with locking:
+For production environments, it's recommended to use remote state with locking:

 ```hcl
 remote_state {